 Although I add just shy of 1/4 of a cup of this breath freshener, it doesn't change the color or clarity of the water.
 Because it is so diluted, you can barely smell the breath freshener once it's added to the water.
 Our dogs (and cats) were not put off by the additive.
 They drink just as eagerly and just as much water as they did before we started using Vet Recommended Dog Breath Freshener.

 You can purchase a 16-ounce bottle of this breath freshener on Amazon for $15.97.
 For reference, there are about 2 tablespoons of liquid in 1 ounce.
 Therefore, there are about 32 tablespoons in one bottle of this breath freshener.

 Let me just start out by saying that waterless shampoos are not meant to be an easier substitute for traditional baths.
 Products like this are just meant to help keep your dog looking clean and smelling fresh between baths.

 Waterless shampoos like this one are very easy to use.
 You just apply them to your pet's coat, rub them in and then wipe them off with a clean towel.
 Vet Recommended Waterless Shampoo comes in a convenient spray bottle, so it's very easy to apply.
 You can see exactly how easy it is to apply in my video review at the top of the page.

 As with all grooming products, it's important to know the ingredients in the waterless shampoo that you choose.
-The ingredients in this Vet Recommended dog grooming product are deionized water, a mild surfacant blend that is detergent free and apple extract.
+The ingredients in this Vet Recommended dog grooming product are deionized water, a mild surfactant blend that is detergent-free, and apple extract.